 The Non-means-tested Loan Scheme (NLSFT) administered by the Government is to provide financial assistance in the form of loans to all students who are eligible for assistance under the TSFS.
-The NLSFT loans are solely used to settle tuition fees and will be paid direct to academic institutions concerned.
+The NLSFT loans are solely used to settle tuition fees and will be paid directly to academic institutions concerned.
 Continuation fees for undergraduate and postgraduate programmes are not covered by the NLSFT.
-Electronic application forms can be downloaded from the website of the Student Financial Assistance Agency (SFAA) (www.sfaa.gov.hk).
+Application should be submitted through the online application form at SFO E-link - My Applications platform (https://ess.wfsfaa.gov.hk).